iamkentleom/chat-demo/README.md

 npm start
 ```

-then headover to http://localhost:3000 to view the application
+then head over to http://localhost:3000 to view the application